stefanos50/Hybrid-Sim2Real/README.md

 ## How to Run

-1. Configure the parameters in the `X.yaml` configuration file:
+1. Configure the parameters in the `options.yaml` configuration file:
-   - Path to the **REGEN pretrained model**
+   - Path to the **REGEN pretrained model** (can be found [here](https://github.com/stefanos50/REGEN))
-   - Prompt of FLUX.2-4B Klein
    - Path to the **input images**
    - Path to the **output directory**
-   - Desired resolution for the photorealism-enhanced (output) images
+   - Desired resolution for the photorealism-enhanced (output) images (optimal is null)
+   - Hugging Face token for accessing FLUX.2-4B Klein

 2. Run the enhancer script: